No. 6 Maryland rallies its way into overtime but then falters for a loss at No. 8 Indiana

 Masonius down

 Key reserve Faith Masonius left in the third quarter after hitting the floor and grabbing her left knee.
 She was unable to put any weight on the leg and had to be helped off the court.
-Masonius sat on the bench momentarily before being taken to the locker room.
+Masonius sat on the bench momentarily before she was taken to the locker room.

 She returned to the bench on crutches and with a large ice pack on her left knee.
 Maryland officials called it a lower leg injury and said she would be reevaluated in College Park.
+Any absence would be a significant blow; Masonius is one of the best defenders on the team and provides a boost of energy off the bench.

 Maryland’s next game is Thursday against Penn State.